Preventive vs. Predictive Maintenance: What’s the Difference?

 • Requires planned downtime: Most preventive maintenance work requires the asset to be nonoperational.
 Even though the downtime is planned, it’s still not ideal if it affects operations.

-• Maintenance is performed even if there’s no issue: Preventive maintenance is typically done when there’s no apparent problem — i.e., replacing parts after a certain number of uses.
+• Maintenance happens regardless of condition: Preventive maintenance is typically done when there’s no apparent problem — i.e., replacing parts after a certain number of uses.
 Some businesses might find that the time and money required to do preventive maintenance outweigh a more reactive approach to maintenance.

 Pros & Cons of Predictive Maintenance

-• Proactive: Like preventive maintenance, predictive maintenance is proactive.
-You’re getting in front of problems before they cause full equipment failures.
+• Proactive at scale: Like preventive maintenance, predictive maintenance is proactive.
+You’re still getting ahead of full failures — just with more precision.

 • Fewer parts inventory required: Addressing real issues as they occur also requires a smaller inventory of replacement parts.
 Perhaps instead of having two backups of every part — one for the next scheduled replacement and one as an emergency backup — you might only have one backup for times when predictive maintenance technologies suggest parts need to be replaced.

-• More complex than preventive maintenance: Predictive maintenance is more complex because it involves more technologies and analysis, rather than just following a set schedule.
+• More complex to implement: Predictive maintenance is more complex because it involves more technologies and analysis, rather than just following a set schedule.

 • Downtime is shorter, but it’s considered unplanned: Although you might have less equipment downtime since you’re not conducting maintenance on a set schedule, you don’t know when that downtime will occur.

-• Requires more expensive equipment and technologies to collect data: Installing IoT devices and machine learning software adds cost.
+• Higher upfront investment: Installing IoT devices and machine learning software adds cost.
 These might save you money in the long run by avoiding emergency maintenance, for example, but there are still upfront expenses you need to account for.

 • May require maintenance team training: The technology behind predictive maintenance can also come with a learning curve, and you may need to train your maintenance team on how to monitor this data and perform maintenance tasks before the problem festers.